-Food quality: The food at the Serengeti Sopa Lodge is usually served in a buffet style and is of a reasonable standard.
-It isn't particularly fancy however it is always tasty and very hearty.
+Food quality: The food at the Serengeti Sopa Lodge is usually served buffet style and is of a reasonable standard.
+It isn't particularly fancy, but it is always tasty and filling.
 Most guests staying here spend a full day game viewing in the park and the lodge provides a packed picnic lunch.

-Lunch is a three course meal, with a few choices for each course.
-On a previous visit to the Serengeti Sopa Lodge we had choice of chicken wings with a sweet chili dip or soup for a starter.
-Then the main course was a choice of chicken supreme, fish, a beef burger or tomato pasta.
-For desert we could opt for either a chocolate mousse or a fruit platter.
+Lunch is a three-course meal, with a few choices for each course.
+On a previous visit to the Serengeti Sopa Lodge we had choice of chicken wings with a sweet chilli dip, or soup to start.
+Then the main course was a choice of chicken supreme, fish, a beef burger, or tomato pasta.
+For dessert we could opt for either a chocolate mousse or a fruit platter.

 Dining style: Individual Tables